Did you know that a tiny, barely noticeable amino acid could be the key to peace and relaxation?

 Key Takeaways:

 - L-theanine is an amino acid that’s abundant in tea leaves, especially green tea.
-It’s known for its relaxing, sleep-enhancing, and cognitive benefits.
+It’s known for its relaxing effects.

-- Because it’s structurally comparable to neurotransmitters like GABA, L-theanine can interact with the brain in similar ways.
+- Because it’s structurally comparable to neurotransmitters like GABA, L-theanine may interact with the brain in similar ways.

-- L-theanine is generally safe and well-tolerated, but can cause mild side effects like headaches, nausea, and irritability.
+- L-theanine is generally safe and well-tolerated, but may cause mild side effects like headaches, nausea, and irritability.
+Consult with a healthcare provider before consuming L-theanine.

 See Related: 5 Best Sugar Substitutes for Better Health